epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_k3s.md

 nameserver 1.1.1.1
 ```

-This issue could happen when you have multiple DNS servers, and some of those can't resolve some domain names.
+This issue may happen with multiple DNS servers and some can't resolve some domain names.

 ### Traefik